AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/batch.md

      .ToListAsync<EntityClass>();
 ```

-When a strong consistency or a projection is needed, a more sophisticated `FromTables` method can be used:
+When strong consistency or a projection is needed, a more sophisticated `FromTables` method can be used:

 ```csharp
  var items = await context.BatchGet()